Akuukis/beancount_allocate/README.md

 Two days, later, you go to shop and spend 50 EUR on groceries for the week.

 How to use
 -------------------------------------------------------------------------------

-Tag your transaction simply with a tag + budget category/equity account name, like #allocate-Food:
+Tag your transaction simply with a tag + equity account of the budget category, like #allocate-Food:

 ```beancount
 2021-01-03 * "Supermarket" "Groceries" #allocate-Food
   Assets:Cash           -50.00 EUR
   Expenses:Food:Groceries
 ```

 What happens
 -------------------------------------------------------------------------------